vbbsanjose-spec/CS2-portfolio/Q1/cybersecurity.md

 ## Assigned Case

 **Case Number:**
-**Case Title:**
+**Case Title:** Fake Login Alert
-> Briefly describe the case here.
+> A message claims that the student's account will be disabled and asks them to click a link and enter their username and password.
 ---
 ### 1. What cybersecurity threat is shown?
-> Write your answer here.
+> The cybersecurity threat being illustrated here is Phishing, where an attacker uses a fake message in order to get an individual's login  information.
 ### 2. What warning signs make the situation suspicious?
-> Write your answer here.
+> Signs that make the situation suspicious:
+> It creates a sense of urgency by saying that the account will be disabled
+> It asks the student to click an unfamiliar link
+> It requires sensitive login info such as username and password
+> The message may come from an anonymous and suspicious sender
 ### 3. What may be affected?
-Check or describe all that apply:
+> Check or describe all that apply:
-- Data
+- Data - Check.
+The attacker asks for the student's login information which can be accessed and leaked.
-- Account
+- Account - Check.
+The student's account could be taken over.
-- Application
+- Application - A malicious link could potentially lead to harmful downloads or other attacks.
 - Device
-- Network
-- Financial information
-> Explain your answer.
+- Network - A compromised account or device could create additional security risks on the school network.
+- Financial information - While the fake login message may not directly request financial information, an attacker who gains access to an account could potentially use the account to target other information or services.
 ### 4. What information could be exposed or misused?
 > Write your answer here.
 ### 5. What should the user do to reduce the risk?